 Are the suitability checks and controls a DEA provider should perform on clients using the service also applicable in case of clients that are not investment firms authorised in the EU?
+Where a DEA client extends its access to its own clients, is the DEA provider responsible for the conduct of these sub-delegated clients?

 Yes, the obligations that fall on a DEA provider as per Article 17(5) of MiFID II and as specified in RTS 6 apply regardless whether the client is an authorised EU investment firms or not.
-In particular, all clients accessing an EU trading venue through the sub-delegated DEA should be subject to the controls and suitability checks of Article 17(5) of MiFID II as well as provisions of Articles 19 to 23 of RTS 6.
+In particular, the DEA provider retains responsibility for all clients accessing an EU trading venue through its DEA, including the sub-delegated DEA clients, in relation to the requirements controls and suitability checks of Article 17(5) of MiFID II as well as provisions of Articles 19 to 23 of RTS 6.